wollomatic/socket-proxy/README.md

 ### Example for proxying the docker socket to Traefik

-As of the early stage of this project, there is only an image with the "testing" tag available: ``wollomatic/socket-proxy:testing``

 You need to know how to install Traefik in this environment.
 See [wollomatic/traefik2-hardened](https://github.com/wollomatic/traefik2-hardened) for an example (that repo still uses tecnativa's socket proxy).

 The image can be deployed with docker compose: